TaikiSan21/PAMmisc/README.md

 modify or remove existing entries in the database.

 ### Versions

+**1.3.1** - bug fix where `straightPath` was not properly averaging angles.
+Changed to polar coordinate style averaging, will now handle angles near the 0-360 border properly

 **1.3.0** - added `formatURL` functions for making ERDDAP downloading URLs automatically